Destinations

 Credit: Okayama Prefecture Tourism Federation

 Shizutani School, also in Bizen City, is the first school for the common people in Japan.
 It was established in the late 1600s by the lord of Okayama - Ikeda Mitsumasa - and heralded a Special Historic Spot in 2015.
-The school’s roof is created entirely from the local Bizen Yaki and the interior is expertly preserved.
+The school’s roof is created entirely from the local Bizen Yaki.

 How to go: Drive appx.
 50 minutes from Okayama station.
 By public transportation, take the train to Yoshinaga station.
 From there, taxis will be available at the front of the station.